Skip Ribbon Commands

 When poorly managed, T1DM is potentially life-threatening and may be associated with a higher hospital admission rate.
 This chronic condition requires self-care and long-term medical attention to limit the development of its devastating complications.
 A multidisciplinary approach by physicians, nurses and dietitians is essential to manage and treat these insulin-dependent patients.
 Emergency readmission rates reflect the quality of diabetes care.

 Readmissions occur for a variety of reasons; some preventable, others not.
-The common reasons for diabetes-related readmissions among type 1 diabetics in KKH include:
+The common reasons for diabetes-related readmissions among type 1 diabetics in KKH include (based on 2015 statistics):

 • Diabetic ketoacidosis (DKA) (when the body cannot use sugar as a fuel source because it has no or not enough insulin, and fat is used instead) (25-41%),